Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 "N-no?"
 Fuuuuck.
 I have no idea if that's a double negative, but all's fine, he seems to get the gist.
 He nods his head and leans back a bit, hands brushing pockets as he stares into the sky.
 A dull throbbing permeates my legs, and I notice that the suit I'm wearing grows thin on the soles.
 To be expected, as they weren't the semi-hard cloth covering the rest of me, but it's painful nonetheless.
 Maybe he'll notice the limp?

 "Hey," he begins. *Perfect.* "When we get to town, what are you going to do."
 Oh.
 That's... a bit of a loaded question.
 Well, he's been pretty cheerful so far, so why not go for honesty?
-It
+It's the least I can do, after all.

+"Find a bathroom," I triumphantly proclaim!
+For the first time, my words came out clear, m